 Understanding the value of money goes much further than simply knowing how much things cost.
 It’s about understanding that we can’t just have whatever we want immediately.
 We often have to save up for expensive items.
 It’s also about being able to stick to a budget and prioritise spending.

-Good financial education equips kids with the knowledge that, in order to buy things, you need to pay for them.
+Good financial education equips kids with the knowledge that, to buy things, you need to pay for them.
 And in order to pay for them, you need to work and be responsible with your earnings.

 Then there are practical things like using an ATM, taking out a mortgage, what current account and savings accounts are and even important things like pensions and insurance.
-These are all vital parts of life for most adults in the UK, and failing to teach kids the basics about these topics does them an injustice for life.
+These are all vital parts of life for most adults in the UK, and failing to teach kids the basics about these topics does them an injustice in life.

 What’s the best way to teach kids about money?

-Pocket money apps allow kids to track the money in their accounts and spend on a prepaid debit card.
+Pocket money apps allow kids to track the money in their accounts and spend it on a prepaid debit card.
 This means there’s no chance of them spending what they don’t already have - a great lesson for a financially healthy life!

 Quick Look - top pocket money and money management apps for kids to explore: